CubedCard/CubedCard/README.md

 👀 Interested in the backend and ViM

-🌱 Currently working with C#, TypeScript, and Rust
+🌱 Currently working with C#, Python, and Web

 ## Connect with me: